petlove/falcon/README.md

       ## If you add the option in the initilializer you can do it:
       ## falcon_options :cloudflare

-      ## If you want to customize the option saved you cad do it:
+      ## If you want to customize the option saved you can do it:
       ## falcon_options :cloudflare, suffix: 20, raise_error: false

       class << self